javaperf-consulting/indepth/README.md

 You can use all features that do not require higher rights.
 But you will only be able to use Indepth in a demonstration mode which does not allow you to modify existing code.
 You will only be able to see what Indepth would have done if you had a commercial license.

-**For open source projects, code modifications are made free of charge at the user's request.**
+**For open source projects, code remediations are free of charge.**

 - If your company has a commercial license, you will be able to request Indepth to make changes to your code within the limits of the credits available on the company's license.
 The features that you can use again depend on your profile.
 If you are designated as a **solution administrator** you will have more possibilities than enterprise users who are not an Indepth administrator.
-For example, you can deregister users when they leave the company.
+For example, as a **solution administrator** you can deregister users when they leave the company.
 The designation of the administrator(s) of the solution is made when requesting the license.

 ## Project setup